South Garland High School

 South Garland High School (SGHS) is a secondary school located in Garland, Texas.
 The school is part of the Garland Independent School District.
 The mascot for SGHS is the Titan, after retiring the Colonel, and the school colors are red and Columbia blue.
-The top right “square” on their shield use to be the confederate flag later being replaced by the swords.
+The top right “square” on their shield used to be the confederate flag later being replaced by the swords.

 In 2009, the school was rated "academically acceptable" by the Texas Education Agency.

 History

 South Garland High School opened in 1964.
 It was the second public high school to open in Garland.

 Academics

 South Garland High School offers a variety of Advanced Placement and Dual Credit courses that allow them to enroll in freshmen courses and earn college credits at a local institution of higher education.
 These classes include: